 ― Stephen King, Full Dark, No Stars

-How good is the clinician’s gestalt if we clinically assess a child?
+How accurate is the clinician’s gestalt when assessing a child clinically?

 It has been suggested that doctors are right about 75% of the time when picking mild dehydration (under about 3%) and found difficulty differentiating severe dehydration from more moderate dehydration.
-But then, what is gestalt in this setting?
-It is just a collection of impressions formed by one’s subconscious mind processing the history and focused clinical exam.
+But then, what is Gestalt in this setting?
+It is a collection of impressions formed by the subconscious mind as it processes the history and a focused clinical exam.

 Is that any better than the parents’ guess?

-A prospective observational trial of 132 children-parent dyads had a similar sensitivity of about 73% to predict 5% dehydration.
+A prospective observational trial of 132 children-parent dyads had a similar sensitivity of approximately 73% for predicting 5% dehydration.
 Parents don’t have the same experience as physicians concerning physical exam findings, so they were guided more by historical factors.
-Normal fluid intake and a history of normal urine output (normally the number of wet nappies) have a likelihood ratio of near zero.
+Normal fluid intake and a history of normal urine output (usually the number of wet nappies) have a likelihood ratio of near zero.
 The child is highly unlikely to be significantly dehydrated if both are present.

 What about skin turgor?